usmqe/usmqe-tests/docs/qe_server_setup.rst

     $ virt-builder centos-7.2 -o mbukatov-qe-server.qcow2 --size 15G --format qcow2 --mkdir /root/.ssh  --chmod 0700:/root/.ssh  --upload /root/.ssh/authorized_keys:/root/.ssh/authorized_keys --selinux-relabel --update

-Then we `import the new image into libvirt`_, creating new virtual machine (aka guest) and  booting it for the first time:
+Then we `import the new image into libvirt`_ creating new virtual machine (aka guest) and  booting it for the first time:

 .. code-block:: console